vivaria/edisonrul.ing/docs/source/cards/f/fushioh-richie.md

 ### Card Rulings

-●Fushioh Richie can't negate cards like Bottomless Trap Hole, or Kisetai, because they don't target.
+*   Fushioh Richie can't negate cards like Bottomless Trap Hole, or Kisetai, because they don't target.
-●When your opponent uses Double Snare on Fushioh Richie, Double Snare is negated and destroyed.
+*   When your opponent uses Double Snare on Fushioh Richie, Double Snare is negated and destroyed.
-●You can use Premature Burial or Call of the Haunted to Special Summon Fushioh Richie from your GY, as long as Fushioh Richie was Special Summoned using the proper method (Great Dezard) previously.
+*   You can use Premature Burial or Call of the Haunted to Special Summon Fushioh Richie from your GY, as long as Fushioh Richie was Special Summoned using the proper method (Great Dezard) previously.
-●When Fushioh Richie is flipped face-up, you can Special Summon a high-level Zombie from your GY (like Vampire Lord or Ryu Kokki).
+*   When Fushioh Richie is flipped face-up, you can Special Summon a high-level Zombie from your GY (like Vampire Lord or Ryu Kokki).
-●Fusioh Richie’s effect is activated if attacked and flipped face-up by the attack, or if Flip Summoned, or if flipped face-up by a card effect.
+*   Fusioh Richie’s effect is activated if attacked and flipped face-up by the attack, or if Flip Summoned, or if flipped face-up by a card effect.